33 Frugal After-School Snacks Every 90s Kid Survived On

 A whole box cost less than a candy bar and lasted forever in the cupboard, four sleeves of insurance against an empty stomach.
 Peanut butter on top made it a treat, a cheese slice made it lunch, and plain made it something to do during commercials.

-There was also the challenge, attempted in every school cafeteria and kitchen in America: six saltines in sixty seconds, no water.
+There was also the challenge, attempted in every school cafeteria worth its lunch line and kitchen in America: six saltines in sixty seconds, no water.
 Nobody ever did it.
 The saltine giveth, and the saltine taketh away all the moisture in your mouth.

 27. Sliced Bologna